 Chernobyl to the construction of the International Space Station.
 He was New Scientist’s San Francisco bureau chief during the dotcom boom and later its Boston Editor.
 He is also the author of the Physics arXiv Blog (@arxivblog).

-Our workshop will take place at Institut des Systèmes Complexes Paris
+Our workshop took place at Institut des Systèmes Complexes Paris

 Île-de-France, 113 rue Nationale, 75013, Paris, France.